bangonkali/meteor-mapping/README.md

 ## Demo
 http://meteor-mapping.meteor.com/

 Consider clicking the map to add points/markers.
 Clicking clear will clear the markers after the next reload only (this is temporary issue, will fix soon).
 You can open multiple browsers/instances of browsers and check the same field of view on the map for all instances.

-Add points.
-Observe that points will be added in real time to other views as well.
+1. Add points on one instance of the browser.
+1. Check on another instance if the point appeared on the same location.